kt2187/memory-game/README.md

  * You can restart the game at any point by clicking the restart button.
  * _May the force be with you!_

-## How I built the Memory Game
+## Matching Game Development

-I manipulated the DOM with vanilla Javascript and ES6 variables, altered part of the HTML and styled the game with CSS.
+* I Manipulated the DOM with vanilla Javascript and ES6 variables, altered part of the HTML, and styled the game with CSS.
 * Created a deck of cards that shuffles when game is refreshed.
 * Created a counter to count the number of moves made by a player and a timer to track the duration of the game.
 * Added style to the cards and gameboard.